ecommerce checkout process optimization guide

 Chubbies Shorts

-This checkout page is a fabulous example for those in the fashion space.
+This checkout page example is an inspiration for those in the fashion space.

 It considers everything by having an editable cart, a clear order summary, and even giving customers the chance to opt for text alerts.

-What stands out in this checkout page example: Editable cart.
+What eCommerce checkout optimization stands out: Editable cart.
 Especially when it comes to fashion, customers like being able to make changes even at the last moment.
 By allowing them to change the quantity, and size, and even add/remove items, they help ease the last-minute anxiety that customers sometimes face.

 5. Sierra Designs